elvaluuu/gitskills/README.md

-# gitskills from github to local repository
+# gitskills from github to local repository.
-# create a new brand is quick.